dtonhofer/prolog_notes/swipl_notes/about_exceptions/README.md

 where `Context` can stay unbound or is instantiated to a backtrace if [`catch_with_backtrace/3`]() is used instead of simple [`catch/3`]().

-It is however, resolutly non-ISO (in particular because it is based on a non-ISO object, the SWI-Prolog 'dict').
+It is however, non-ISO, in particular because it is based on a non-ISO object, the SWI-Prolog ['dict'](https://eu.swi-prolog.org/pldoc/man?section=bidicts) (a map structure)).
 It will thus not be printed correctly at the toplevel by default (unless an appropriate handler predicate has been hooked-in ...
 TODO!).
-It makes up for that in flexibility.
+If code unable to deal with non-ISO exceptions calls code that throws one of these exceptions, there may be trouble

+On the other hand, we gain a great amount of flexibility.

 For example, a predicate that throws: